agragregra/docker-php/readme.md

 # Docker PHP MySQL phpMyAdmin
-A lightweight Docker Compose setup for running a PHP application with MySQL (MySQLi & PDO) and phpMyAdmin.
+Docker setup for running a PHP application with MySQL (MySQLi & PDO) and phpMyAdmin.

 ## Clone
 ```